PhD, Social Welfare

 Dr. Heller’s research interests include urban health policy, criminal justice, community-oriented healthcare, and drug use epidemiology and interventions.
 She is actively involved in policy analysis and research to promote criminal justice reform via healthcare innovation, and law enforcement diversion models for people who use drugs.

-Prior to beginning work at CUNY, Dr. Heller served as Assistant Commissioner for the Bureau of Alcohol and Drug Use Prevention, Care, and Treatment, at the New York City Department of Health and Mental Hygiene, and earlier, as the Director of Harm Reduction in the Department’s Bureau of HIV/AIDS Prevention and Control.
+Dr. Heller has served as Assistant Commissioner for the Bureau of Alcohol and Drug Use Prevention, Care, and Treatment, at the New York City Department of Health and Mental Hygiene, and earlier, as the Director of Harm Reduction in the Department’s Bureau of HIV/AIDS Prevention and Control.
 Before joining government, she built and led one of the country’s leading harm reduction service organizations, based in the South Bronx.